Friday, May 20, 20168:00 pm

 - Grand groupe régional d’improvisation libérée (GGRIL) (Alexandre Robichaud, trumpet; Raphaël Arsenault, violin; Robin Servant, accordion; Olivier D’Amours, electric guitar; Robert Bastien, electric guitar; Éric Normand, electric bass; Tom Jacques, percussion)

-- Ensemble SuperMusique (Jean Derome, alto saxophone, flutes, objects; Joane Hétu, alto saxophone, voice; Vergil Sharkya’, synthesizer; Martin Tétreault, turntables; Scott Thomson, trombone; Ida Toninato, baritone saxophone; Isaiah Ceccarelli, drum set)
+- Ensemble SuperMusique (ESM) (Jean Derome, alto saxophone, flutes, objects; Joane Hétu, alto saxophone, voice; Vergil Sharkya’, synthesizer; Martin Tétreault, turntables; Scott Thomson, trombone; Ida Toninato, baritone saxophone; Isaiah Ceccarelli, drum set)

 - Olivier Benoit, conductor, electric guitar